luk036/luk036.github.io/projgeom/01proj_geom2.md

 - Our curriculum in school is completely wrong.

-- Euclidean geometry is non-symmetric.
+- Euclidean geometry is asymmetric.
 Three sides determine a triangle, but three angles do not determine a triangle.
-It might not be true in general geometries.
+This may not the case in general geometries.
 Euclidean geometry is just a special case.

-- Yet Euclidean geometry is more computationally efficient and is still used in our small-scale daily life.
+- Yet Euclidean geometry is computationally more efficient and is still used in our small-scale everyday life.

-- Incidenceship promotes integer arithmetic; non-oriented measurement promotes rational arithmetic; oriented measurement promotes floating-point arithmetic.
-Don't use a machine gun to hunt rabbit.
+- Incidenceship facilitates integer arithmetic; non-oriented measurement facilitates rational arithmetic; oriented measurement facilitates floating-point arithmetic.
+Don't shoot rabbits with machine guns.

+---

-# Projective Plane's Basic Elements
+# The Basic Elements of Projective Plane

 ---